<?xml version="1.0" encoding="UTF-8"?><rss version="2.0" xmlns:content="http://purl.org/rss/1.0/modules/content/">

 <link>https://write.moxnet.eu/not-every-task-is-worth-it</link>

-<description>&lt;![CDATA[#productivity #reflection&#xA;&#xA;I often read about people „living“ in their ToDo list, meaning everything that comes to mind, is seen on the net, needs to be done someday (maybe), … gets jotted down in the ToDo list or processed thru their productivity toolchain.
-The purpose of this is to not forget anything and to live a quantified but relaxed life, because everything is recorded and nothing is forgotten.&#xA;&#xA;Although I can relate to the „nothing gets forgotten“ part, because I need this to ease my mind, having everything I need to do in a day, week, … added to my ToDo list, makes me feel like a machine and I actually feel psychological pressure to „get those tasks done“.
+<description>&lt;![CDATA[#productivity #reflection&#xA;&#xA;I often read about people „living“ in their TODO list, meaning everything that comes to mind, is seen on the net, needs to be done someday (maybe), … gets jotted down and processed thru their productivity system.
+The purpose of this is to not forget anything and to live a quantified, but relaxed life, as everything is recorded and nothing is forgotten.&#xA;&#xA;Although I can relate to the „nothing gets forgotten“ part, because I need this to ease my mind, having everything I need to do in a day, week, … added to my TODO list, makes me feel like a machine and I actually feel psychological pressure to „get those tasks done“.
 I do not like it.&#xA;&#xA;Every once in a while I fall down that rabbit hole and start filling my main.org with everything possible.
 But then at some point the list gets too long and I start feeling that pressure of still having „so many open tasks“ when the day is done.
-The only thing that helps then is to radically go thru the list and delete all the junk that is not 100% a real task, that has to get done, or a note which has value and shall be kept.&#xA;&#xA;br&#xD;&#xA;- -&#xD;&#xA;&#xD;&#xA;Have any thoughts or comments?]]&gt;</description>
+The only thing that helps then is to radically go thru the list and delete all the junk that is not 100% a real task, that has to get done, or a note which has value and shall be kept.]]&gt;</description>

 <content:encoded><![CDATA[<p><a href="https://write.moxnet.eu/tag:productivity" class="hashtag"><span>#</span><span class="p-category">productivity</span></a> <a href="https://write.moxnet.eu/tag:reflection" class="hashtag"><span>#</span><span class="p-category">reflection</span></a></p>

-<p>I often read about people „living“ in their ToDo list, meaning everything that comes to mind, is seen on the net, needs to be done someday (maybe), … gets jotted down in the ToDo list or processed thru their productivity toolchain.
-The purpose of this is to not forget anything and to live a quantified but relaxed life, because everything is recorded and nothing is forgotten.</p>
+<p>I often read about people „living“ in their TODO list, meaning everything that comes to mind, is seen on the net, needs to be done someday (maybe), … gets jotted down and processed thru their productivity system.
+The purpose of this is to not forget anything and to live a quantified, but relaxed life, as everything is recorded and nothing is forgotten.</p>

-<p>Although I can relate to the „nothing gets forgotten“ part, because I need this to ease my mind, having everything I need to do in a day, week, … added to my ToDo list, makes me feel like a machine and I actually feel psychological pressure to „get those tasks done“.
+<p>Although I can relate to the „nothing gets forgotten“ part, because I need this to ease my mind, having everything I need to do in a day, week, … added to my TODO list, makes me feel like a machine and I actually feel psychological pressure to „get those tasks done“.
 I do not like it.</p>

 <p>Every once in a while I fall down that rabbit hole and start filling my <code>main.org</code> with everything possible.
 But then at some point the list gets too long and I start feeling that pressure of still having „so many open tasks“ when the day is done.
 The only thing that helps then is to radically go thru the list and <strong>delete all the junk that is not 100% a real task, that has to get done, or a note which has value and shall be kept</strong>.</p>